SaturnFramework/Saturn/README.md

 > WARNING: Saturn and its tooling are still in really early stage of development - which means that things may not work too well.
 Also, all suggestions about design choices are highly appriciated.

+Read more about why I've decided to create Saturn, and some of its design choices on my blog - http://kcieslak.io/Reinventing-MVC-for-web-programming-with-F

 ## How to start in 60 seconds

 1. Install `dotnet` template with `dotnet new -i Saturn.Template`